How Does Abilify Work?

 The national law firm of Baum Hedlund Aristei & Goldman has litigated thousands of personal injury, wrongful death and class action lawsuits against major pharmaceutical companies.
 Our attorneys have been on the prevailing side of some of the most highly publicized cases in the country.

-Baum Hedlund has successfully secured over $4 billion in verdicts and settlements on our clients’ behalf.
+Baum Hedlund has successfully won over $4 billion in verdicts and settlements on our clients’ behalf.
 With decades of experience handling wrongful death and personal injury cases, we have developed a reputation for holding Fortune 500 companies accountable, influencing public policy, improving product safety and raising public awareness.

 Our firm is listed in The Best Lawyers in America, the Bar Register of Preeminent Lawyers, and it maintains the highest AV® peer review legal rating* and is nationally recognized as a preeminent plaintiff firm that tries or settles serious personal injury and wrongful death lawsuits.